QUALITY DECLARATION - SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-Preliminary estimates from the 2015-16 Agricultural Census will be presented in two separate publications:
+Preliminary estimates from the 2016-17 Rural Environment and Agricultural Commodities Survey (REACS) will be presented in two separate publications:

-Data from the 2015-16 Agricultural Census are based on the achieved target response rate of 85% and have been extensively quality assured.
+Preliminary estimates from the 2016-17 REACS are based on an achieved response rate of 77.8% and have been extensively quality assured.
 The resultant estimates have been checked against earlier years' estimates and relevant other sources, to ensure the accuracy of estimates produced.

 All estimates in this publication are subject to sampling error.
 For more information about these errors, refer to the Explanatory Notes within this release.

-The 2015-16 Agricultural Census was conducted using a frame based on the Australian Business Register (ABR).
-This is the same as the frame used for the 2005-06 Agricultural Census, for subsequent annual agricultural surveys, and for the 2010-11 Agricultural Census.
+The 2016-17 REACS was conducted using a frame based on the Australian Business Register (ABR).
+This is the same as the frame used for the 2015-16 Agricultural Census and for annual agricultural surveys and agricultural censuses conducted since 2005-06.

 For the purposes of this collection a business (statistical unit) is identified as undertaking agricultural activity if any of the primary or secondary productive activities of that business fall with the Agriculture Subdivision (Subdivision 01) as defined by the 2006 edition of the Australian and New Zealand Standard Industrial Classification (ANZSIC).
 For more information, please refer to Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (cat. no. 1292.0).

-The Agricultural Census and the Rural Environment and Agricultural Commodities Survey provide a broad range of data about Australian agricultural commodities through a suite of standard products or as data customised for individual requirements.
+The REACS and the Agricultural Census provide a broad range of data about Australian agricultural commodities through a suite of standard products or as data customised for individual requirements.
 Time series data are available for some estimates that were collected through previous surveys/censuses.
 Detailed explanatory notes are provided with each publication to assist users in determining and specifying their data requirements and to understand the concepts underlying the data.

 An extensive range of data are available from a variety of rural environment and agriculture based collections on the ABS website.